We love throwing roll-your-own sushi parties. And what better way to start a sushi party than with a simple cup of miso soup?!

 Why I love Simple Miso Soup

 I’ll admit a quick bowl of miso soup is one of my go-to recipes.
-It’s gluten-free, vegan and full of nutrients.
+It’s gluten-free, vegan, and full of nutrition.
 Since I make my own miso, it’s also probiotic!
-Even if you don’t make your own miso, you can find live, probiotic miso in the refrigerated section of your grocery store or online (affiliate link).
+Even if you don’t make your own miso, you can find live, probiotic miso in the refrigerated section of your grocery store or online.

 Here are a few ways to enjoy a quick cup of soup.

 - A perfect opening dish for a Japanese meal.

 - Serve it with sushi!
 I even make it when we buy takeout sushi.
 It’s that easy.

 - Warming afterschool snack.

 - Throw in a handful of rice vermicelli for a quick and healthy lunch.